-(methylphenidate hydrochloride) for Extended-Release Oral Suspension CII
+(methylphenidate hydrochloride) for Extended-release Oral Suspension

 Read this Medication Guide that comes with QUILLIVANT XR before you or your child starts taking it and each time you get a refill.
 There may be new information.
-This Medication Guide does not take the place of talking to your doctor about your or your child's treatment with SQUILLIVANT XR.
+This Medication Guide does not take the place of talking to your doctor about your or your child's treatment with QUILLIVANT XR.